Eloquent-Algorithmics/Automotive-AI/README.md

 ## 🚀 Installation

-1. Fork the repository and clone it to your local machine:
+1. Fork this repository and clone it to your local machine:

 ```bash
 git clone https://github.com/<your_username>/Automotive-AI.git
 ```

 <details>
-## To use the OpenAI API
 <summary>Linux Installation and use Instructions</summary>

 ```bash